 The most important long-term asset of almost any business is its qualified personnel.
 As mentioned before, the Netherlands is internationally renowned for its high-quality labour market.
 In addition, Dutch employees are flexible and have an excellent work ethic.

 Trade unions in the Netherlands have a moderate character and tend to operate on the premise of consensus.
 Union membership is generally low and where industrial disputes do occur, they are resolved quickly and pragmatically.
-Employers and employees cooperate in various ways through the Joint Industrial Labour Council, the Social and Economic Council, Dutch works councils and European works councils.
+Employers and employees cooperate in various ways.
+The works council, if in place, is one of the most important employee participation organs within a company.
 This cooperation also contributes to stable labour relations.
 As a result, growth in wage costs has been kept to moderate levels, while productivity levels remain high.

 It is common practice in the Netherlands to include a bonus scheme in the employment agreement of highly qualified personnel.
 In certain sectors bonus/reward schemes are subject to specific statutory requirements.
 The wording of these schemes is of utmost importance, as the right design can have tax advantages and may save the employer unexpected costs when the employment is terminated.
 In addition, providing benefits (rather than paying a higher salary) can have tax advantages for both the employer and the employee.